 - Reflect on how it feels.
 The first few times it might feel a bit naked, like when you forget your phone at home for the day.
 But eventually, maybe it feels freeing?
 Maybe it’s kind of nice?

-- Try for a longer chunk of disconnected time or making it part of a daily ritual.
+- Try for a longer chunk of disconnected time or make it part of a daily ritual.